gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

 .. index:: Rebuilding the GNAT Run-Time Library
 .. index:: Run-Time Library, rebuilding

-It may be useful to recompile the GNAT library in various contexts, the most important one being the use of partition-wide configuration pragmas such as ``Normalize_Scalars``.
-A special Makefile called :file:`Makefile.adalib` is provided to that effect and can be found in the directory containing the GNAT library.
+It may be useful to recompile the GNAT library in various debugging or experimentation contexts.
+A project file called :file:`libada.gpr` is provided to that effect and can be found in the directory containing the GNAT library.
 The location of this directory depends on the way the GNAT environment has been installed and can be determined by means of the command: